Mountain High Press announces,

 “Great Read!
 The energy and flow of this engrossing narrative carries a wealth of historical fact laced with human experience.
 I was moved by the dedication of the American emissaries and the incredible tenacity and bravery of the Africans, especially Nelson Mandela.
 This books opens up our world and invites us into engagement and hope.” – D.C.
 Patrick

-To read more about personal insights of diplomacy, love, adventure and peace during this important period in South Africa’s history, please click below.
+To read more about her personal insights of diplomacy, love, adventure and peace during this important period in South Africa’s history, please click below.

 Published By Mountain High Publishing